-'''

-public Asn1PerEncodeBuffer (boolean aligned);
+''' public Asn1PerEncodeBuffer (boolean aligned); public Asn1PerEncodeBuffer (boolean aligned, int sizeIncrement); '''

-'''

 The first argument indicates whether PER aligned or unaligned encoding should be done.
 The second form of the constructor contains a size increment argument.
 This argument will determine how often the buffer will need to be resized to hold large messages.
 If you know that you will be encoding large messages, then this object should be constructed with a large value for the increment.
 If you know that you will be encoding small messages in a constrained environment, then this value can be set very low.
-The default constructor sets the value to a reasonable mid-range value (see SIZE\INCREMENT in Asn1EncodeBuffer.java, as of this writing the value was set to 1024).
+The default constructor sets the value to a reasonable mid-range value (see SIZE_INCREMENT in Asn1EncodeBuffer.java, as of this writing the value was set to 1024).